• Skip to primary navigation

 Instructions

 • In a medium bowl, beat the egg.
-Mix in the milk, vanilla extract, and butter.
+Whisk in the milk, butter, and vanilla extract if using.

-• Place a taiyaki pan over medium low heat.
+• Place a taiyaki pan on the stove over medium low heat.
 Lightly grease with vegetable oil.

-• Cook for about 2 minutes until golden.
-Flip and cook the other side until golden, another 2 minutes, checking the color periodically once it has had a chance to set.
+• Cook for about 1-2 minutes until golden.
+Flip and cook the other side until golden, another 2 minutes, checking the color occasionally once it has had a chance to set.

-• Transfer the golden taiyaki to a wire rack and repeat with the remaining batter and Nutella.
+• Transfer the golden taiyaki to a wire rack and repeat with the remaining batter and chocolate hazelnut spread, greasing the pan as needed.

 • Facebook